 Wonder how to make placemats with fall leaves?
 Here’s the scoop below.

+This easy craft is so much fun!
 I vividly remember collecting fall leaves and making homemade placemats with my Mom out of wax paper every October as a kid.
 If your looking for a quick and easy fall craft to do with your kids, wax paper placemats are a cinch and cost virtually nothing.
 Bonus – even the least crafty Moms can pull this one off and it will be big win with your kids.
 It’s so simple – just wax paper, fall leaves, and iron it all together.
 Nice!
+Here’s our step by step simple easy instructions on how to make placemats with Fall Leaves.

 Check out my handsome co-worker’s results from his efforts collecting leaves and designing a cute pattern for his leaves.
 He is thrilled with the result!